River Valley Mall: History

 In 2014, Regal Cinemas closed the mall's movie theater, following announcements that Cinemark would demolish the former Steve & Barry's building for a new theater.
 At the same time, Glimcher put up both River Valley and Indian Mound malls for sale.
 Glimcher forfeited ownership of the mall to Woodmont Company in 2016 to avoid foreclosure, and Woodmont in turn sold it to RVM LLC in 2017.
 Sears closed in April 2017 as part of a plan to close 150 stores nationwide.
 Elder-Beerman closed on August 29, 2018 when its parent company The Bon-Ton went out of business.
 As of 2021, River Valley Mall had an occupancy rate of 50 percent.

-The Lancaster Eagle-Gazette reported on September 3, 2025 that Rural King was planning to move into the former Elder-Beerman space in 2026 after receiving a permit from the city on an exemption on having an outdoor sales space.
-The location, which would supplement Rural King's existing local footprint in Heath and Circleville and compete with two Tractor Supply Company locations in the immediate Lancaster area, would be retrofitted into the former Elder-Beerman as opposed to a new build, as is common at other Rural King locations including the aforementioned locations in Heath (former Hobby Lobby after the latter moved) and Circleville (former Walmart after the latter built a supercenter across the street) and would fit a growing trend of Rural King being located at shopping malls such as at the Beaver Valley Mall in Monaca, Pennsylvania.
+The Lancaster Eagle-Gazette reported on September 3, 2025, that Rural King was planning to move into the former Elder-Beerman space in 2026 after receiving a permit from the city on an exemption on having an outdoor sales space.
+Rural King held a soft opening on July 9, 2026, and grand opening festivities were held on July 17, 2026.

 The former Sears space has been used for Toys for Tots drives and Spirit Halloween pop-up stores since its vacancy.